ucsb-csw8/w23-project/project01.md

 # Instructions about Academic Honesty <a name="academichonesty"></a>

 This project is supposed to be your **own individual work**.
-This project is open book, open notes, however, you are not allowed to ask others for help with coding (in-person or virtually) or look things up online -- doing so constitutes plagiarism or cheating.
+This project is open book, open notes, however, you are not allowed to ask others for help with coding (in-person or virtually) or look things up in sources other than the zyBook and the course lecture notes.
+Doing so constitutes an academic integrity violation.
 A violation of academic integrity on the final project can result in getting an **F** in the **entire course**, since it puts into question your work throughout the quarter.

 We will run an automatic similarity check, which is not easily fooled by the variable / whitespace changes or other modifications.

+## Using advanced Python concepts

-You **CANNOT USE**  material or techniques that we haven't covered in this course.
-This usually indicates that someone looked things up online, thus considered to be a violation.
+You **MAY NOT USE**  material or techniques that we haven't covered in this course, either in the zyBook or in lecture, without *express advance permission* from the course staff.
+If you do, you are subject to a grade of **FAIL** for the project.

+Here's why: when very advanced Python concepts show up in your code, it's often an indication that you got a solution to a problem from an online source rather than solving it yourself.

+If you are unsure about a specific , please check in via private post on Piazza.
 You will **FAIL** this project if you do so.

+## Academic Integrity Reporting

-All students involved in a plagiarism incident, regardless if they are copying or sharing their work, are going to be reported to The Office of Student Conduct, and get an **F** grade in the course.
+All students involved in an academic integrity incident, regardless if they are copying or sharing their work, are going to be reported to The Office of Student Conduct, and get an **F** grade in the course.

 Please complete **your own work** (without using resources other than your own knowledge) and keep it to yourself.
 You should not share your code or answers directly with other students.